bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

-then I&apos;m going to pass in feedback message 3, which again up here, if we go up to our feedback messages, 0123 div class success. &quot;Thanks, your thoughts have been sent, and I look forward to reading them,&quot; and we close the paragraph in the div.
+then I&apos;m going to pass in feedback message 3, which again up here, if we go up to our feedback messages, 0123 div class success. &quot;Thanks, your thoughts have been sent, and I look forward to reading them,&quot; and we close the paragraph in the div.</p>

-That&apos;s what that&apos;s going to be set to here.
-Up here, if you look at our display message thing, it&apos;s expecting a field in here, we&apos;re passing in instead the word success.
+<p>That&apos;s what that&apos;s going to be set to here.
+Up here, if you look at
+our display message thing, it&apos;s expecting a field in here, we&apos;re passing in instead the word success.
 Down here this is where we&apos;re actually processing this when we get down here.
 What I want to do down